MystereMusic/Performance-Template/README.md

 - [Bome Project](./Performance%20Template%20Live.bmtp)

 ## Requirements
-- Elektron Digitakt + Digitone
+- Elektron Digitakt 2 + Digitone 2, with midi track setted up so track 15 & 16 are off, CH15 controls FX
-- Bome MIDI Translator Pro
+- Bome MIDI Translator Pro, with NO direct midi routing inside the Bome Midi Router (Very Important)
-- Novation Launch Control XL MK3
+- Novation Launch Control XL MK3, you can change colors and position off the CCs, but keep the same CC Values or it won't work !

 ## Installation
 1. Load the LCXL template (`Perf.
 Template.syx`) with Novation Components.